content-left-bg.png

 • to inform the employee of their appeal rights.

-If an employee is dissatisfied with the flexible work arrangement decision, a genuine and reasonable effort is to be made to resolve the matter informally with their manager, principal or supervisor.
+• If an employee is dissatisfied with the flexible work arrangement decision, they must make a genuine and reasonable effort to resolve the matter through a discussion with their approval delegate.

 Definitions